List of Go Girls episodes: Series overview

+Episodes

-Season 1 (2009)
+Series 1 (2009)

 Four friends on Auckland's North Shore decide to turn their lives around by setting new year's resolutions they will each achieve in one year.
 Amy will be rich, and buy back her house.
 Britta will be famous.
 Cody will be married and Kevin....will get a new sports steering wheel.
 But as with any dream the Go Girls find that things don't always go the way you plan...